ivanarasch/SourceSeparation/README.md

 Finally, we opted to use SI-SDR and SI-SAR as evaluation metrics.
 They represent an improvement upon the standard metrics outlined above while maintaining simplicity of application, contrarily to those introduced by WASPAA.
 They possess sensitivity to distortion and artifacts, and although these metrics still rely on ground truth stems, they allow us to objectively assess model performance on the MUSDB18 dataset and provide a consistent baseline for comparing different separation models on the challenging conditions.

-See below how we implemented the evaluation process through code and with the help of sigsep_museval for both of our experiments:
+See below how we implemented the evaluation process through code and with the help of of evluation library for both of our experiments:

 ADD CODE SNAPSHOT

-8. Analysis and discussion:
+## 8. Analysis and discussion

 Interpretation of results
 Experiment 1 discussion